RakhithJK/Exiv2-exiv2-wiki/Adding-a-new-lens.md

 2. We will not accept a change to the C++ code without a test image.
 The procedure to create a test file is documented here: [https://github.com/Exiv2/exiv2/wiki/Create-test-file](https://github.com/Exiv2/exiv2/wiki/Create-test-file)

-3. Add test a test python script to test your change using your test image.
+3. Add a python script to test your change using your test image.
 Here's an example from a user: [https://github.com/Exiv2/exiv2/issues/1368.](https://github.com/Exiv2/exiv2/issues/1368).
 I explained the test harness to him here: https://github.com/Exiv2/exiv2/issues/1368#issuecomment-711407187

 4. Run the test suite before submitting your PR.
+This is documented in README.md.

 5. Until we release Exiv2 0.28, we will have two development branches - '0.27-maintenance' and 'master'.
 Please focus your PR on 0.27-maintenance and it will be ported to 'master'.
 Once Exiv2 v0.28 ships (mid 2021), please focus your PR on 'master'.
-I will not be back-ported to 0.27-maintenance.
+It will not be back-ported to 0.27-maintenance.

 **Summary of new lens PR**